rakenodiax/rakenodiax.github.io/content/post/dicers-rust-on-lambda.md

 {"phrase":"heading-reimburse-preformed-pledge-appliance"}
 {{< / highlight >}}

 And that should be it!
+The final source can be found [here](https://gitlab.com/rakenodiax/dicers).

 I'd love to get feedback on this post: [discuss on Reddit](https://www.reddit.com/r/rust/comments/a2nn4t/making_a_diceware_function_on_aws_lambda/?), [open a GitLab Issue](https://gitlab.com/rakenodiax/rakenodiax.gitlab.io/issues/new) or [send me a tweet](https://twitter.com/rakenodiax).